xunilrj/sandbox/texts/dev/WhoIsAfraidOfParsing.md

 }
 ```

 What is this "first" and "rest".
-The issue here is that "bennu" is a lazy framework. the "enumeration" combination return the result of all its parsers (in our case pa and pb), but return as a lazy list.
+The issue here is that "bennu" is a lazy framework.
+The "enumeration" combination do return the result of all its parsers (in our case pa and pb), but as a lazy list.
 There a couple of ways to solve this.

-The most useful way it to use a "decorator" parser, that allow us the transform the combined parse result to whatever result we want.
-We will face here some strange choices.
+The most useful way is to use a "decorator" parser, that allows us the transform the combined parse result to whatever result we want.
+We will face here some non-intuitive choices.
 Let us hope that they will make perfect sense after the explanation.

 ```
 function parseCode(str) {